JobService/job-service/docs/en-us/Architecture.md

 1. Checks for task cancellation (as all workers do)
 2. Reports the progress of the task to the Job Database
-3. If the job is paused, forwards the message to a Job-specific paused pipe _[Ignore for v1 implementation]_
-4. If the job is active, forwards messages to the correct destination pipe
+3. If the job is active, forwards messages to the correct destination pipe
-5. Allows for more effective caching of job status (inc. potential bulk update) _[Ignore for v1 implementation]_
-6. Can also accept Progress Update messages. _[Ignore for v1 implementation]_

-#### Progress Reporting
+### Progress Reporting

 When the Job Tracking Worker receives a success message which is to be proxied (i.e. one where the `taskStatus` is `RESULT_SUCCESS` or `NEW_TASK` and the `to` field is not the pipe that the worker itself is listening on), then it checks whether the `trackTo` pipe is the same as the `to` pipe.

-- If it is, then the task is complete, and it should be marked complete in the Job Database.
+- If it is, then the task is complete, and it is marked complete in the Job Database.
 - If it is not, then the Job Database is updated to reflect that the task is still progressing but is not complete.
 Unfortunately we can only tell that the task is progressing; we cannot get an estimated percentage completion, as we don't know how many more workers it will have to go through before it gets to the `trackTo` pipe, or how long each worker will take.

 The Job Tracking Worker is able to recognise Failure messages and Retry messages which are being proxied, and update the Job Database appropriately.

-_[The Partial Progress Updating functionality described in this paragraph is not to be included in the initial implementation]._ The Job Tracking Worker should also be able to receive Progress Update messages sent directly to it by workers which have been updated to do so.
+_[The Partial Progress Updating functionality described in this paragraph is not to be included in the initial implementation]._ The Job Tracking Worker also receives Progress Update messages sent directly to it by workers which have been updated to do so.
 These are messages which simply contain the task identifier and an estimated Percentage Completion.
-The Job Tracking Worker should update the Job Database accordingly.
+The Job Tracking Worker updates the Job Database accordingly.
 It might make sense to send always send a 0% Complete message from the Worker Framework before a Worker starts processing a task, but apart from that it would of course only make sense to update those workers which tend to require a lot of time to progress tasks (such as the Speech Worker for example).

 ## Job Database